sjavi4/ElytraMaceSmasher/README.md

-The mod automatically handled the process when player make a valid smash attack while wearing elytra.
+The mod let player make smash attack while surfing.

 How to use:
 1. Wearing elytra and holding Mace in mainhand